 Imagine the following situation: There is project team of two developers already working for several months on a new and complicated feature of an Enterprise application.
 There are a lot of interfaces and they are doing agile, so documentation is not necessary….Management decides to speed up the project and adds two engineers and two testers.
 They still believe that when a woman delivers a baby in nine months, nine women deliver a baby in one month 😉 You are the scrum master and you have the challenge to speed up the process…

-The preparation was arrange a meeting room with an digital white board and enough space to walk around the whiteboard.
+The preparation was arranging a meeting room with a digital whiteboard and enough space to walk around the whiteboard.
 Make sure every team member knew his role during the game.

-In the next round the testers asked more complicated cases or “entered” incorrect data.
-The different component had to handle this incorrect data and give the correct feedback to the users.
+In the next round, the testers asked more complicated cases or “entered” incorrect data.
+The different component had to handle these incorrect data and give the correct feedback to the users.

-The last round was to understand the recovery functionality.
+The last round was to understand recovery functionality.
 What happens when one component is not there?
-In this case it was just a matter of “removing” a developer from the game.
+In this case, it was just a matter of “removing” a developer from the game.
 The other components had to handle this correctly and again give the correct feedback to the user.

 All people involved will need some basic knowledge of the system.
 Therefore, some classic kt sessions are still necessary.
-Additionally, you will need support of management.
+Additionally, you will need the support of management.
 If your team is expected to work only and have no kt session meetings… We called the meeting the Game…some people knit the brows when they heard we planned a game.
-Maybe it could help if use name the session kt session about .
+Maybe it could help if we name the session kt session.